clckwrkbdgr/pixed/README.md

 Interface
 ---------
 Image will be displayed in the center of the screen.
-On the left side of the screen there is a color information present: palette for images that has one or simple current color view.
-If images has palette there also will be current color view attached to the right of palette, pointing at current choice of color.
+On the left side of the screen there is a color information present: palette for images that has one and current color view attached to the right, pointing at current choice of color.
 At the corner of the current color view there is a small rectangle which displays color that are right under cursor on the image.

 Controls